celso-alexandre/simple-shop-manager/README.md

    - [x] Correctly handle sale edit regarding stock
    - [x] Mantain a history of stock changes
    - [ ] Arrival of new product (allow to quickly increment balance of multiple products at once) / stock manual adjustment in batch (maybe one screen for both cases)
+   - [ ] Arrival of new product should allow to update both unit cost and balance

 ## Screenshots
 ### Sale